m1ckyb/Librarrarian/unreleased.md

 - **Sonarr Rename Jobs**: Added a new "rename" job type.
 A "Scan Sonarr" button on the Job Queue page will find completed downloads from the Sonarr API and add them to the queue to be renamed.

 ### Changed
-- **Consolidated Sonarr Scanner**: The "Rename" and "Quality Mismatch" Sonarr scanners have been merged into a single, comprehensive function.
-This improves efficiency and makes the scanning process more robust.
+- **Sonarr Rename Strategy**: The rename scanner has been refactored to perform a deep analysis of the entire library by default.
+This correctly finds older, non-conformant files for renaming, which is the primary goal of this feature.
+The inefficient "fast scan" has been removed.
 - **Database Initialization**: The database schema is now created and configured by the dashboard application on its first startup.
 This removes the dependency on the `init.sql` file and makes the initial setup more user-friendly, as users no longer need the file present when running `docker-compose up`.

 ### Fixed